Rishavkapil/DevOps_Notes/Kubernetes/ConfigMap in Kubernetes.md

 NOTE : ConfigMap does not provide secrecy or encryption.
 If the data you want to store in confidential , then use a Secret rather than configMap

+### ConfigMap Object

+A ConfigMap is an api object that lets you store configuration for other objects to use.
+Unlike most kubernetes objects that have a spec, a